Cwavs/Hedgehog/README.md

 pip install librosa numpy tensorflow voyager
 ```

-Tensorflow is technically optional as there is a more traditional fingerprinter that works without the neural model, however this is not the focus of the project.
+Tensorflow is technically optional as there is a more traditional fingerprinter that works without the neural model I made for testing, however this is not the focus of the project.

 The neural fingerprinter currently relies on Plex's Sonic Analysis model as well.
 We can't provide that so you'll have to find your own copy somewhere.